nicoleump/ga-dsiplus/roadmap/postcourseprogramming.md

 Congrats, you graduated from GA’s Immersive Program!
 We are so proud of all of your hard work and you should be too.
 We know that you may have a few additions to your resume and portfolio, or may want some additional practice to work on your pitch - we got you covered!
 You will work closely with your coach to discover how to best sell your talents to employers and set yourself up for success in your job search.
 Here are some things to be aware of going forward.

-# Meet & Hire Talent Spotlight Event
+# Meet & Hire Networking Event

 ## Framing: